German rail strike threatens new bottlenecks for business | DW | 23.08.2021

 A strike by freight drivers began Saturday and will also last until Wednesday.

-The second strike is expected to cause deeper economic effects, as the action by freight drivers will last four days and will hit supply chains harder.
+The second strike is expected to have an even more wide-ranging economic impact, as the action by freight drivers will last four days and will hit supply chains harder.

 DB also faces the prospect of a further loss of passenger and freight traffic during the fourth wave of the pandemic expected this fall.